openanalytics/RDepot/demo/demo.md

 ### How to start RDepot

-Firstly, environment variable `RDEPOT_PORT` has to be defined, for instance by executing the following command in the terminal:
+Firstly, environment variable `RDEPOT_PORT` can be defined, for instance by executing the following command in the terminal:

 `export RDEPOT_PORT=8080`

+This port will be used for serving the RDepot UI (if not set, it defaults to 80).
-Make sure that the defined port above is available on the machine.
+Make sure that the defined port above (or port 80, if not set) is available on the machine.

 When that is done, simply run: